mk5912/mk5912/README.md

 I am going to be adding the scripts to a repository here as well, but for the time being this is what we have to work with.

+My primary coding language is Batch script but I also use plent of C code with microprocessors.
 ---
 Inactive [youtube][Youtube]:
 <!-- YOUTUBE:START -->